AlexanderCurtin/terrible_rust_shell/README.md

 It supports pipes, quotes vs apostrophes, environment variables.

-I wanted to support nested commands, but kind of hit an roadblock, mostly passing inputs/outputs around in a way that the borrow checker was happy with.
+I wanted to support nested commands, but kind of hit a roadblock. mostly passing inputs/outputs around in a way that the borrow checker was happy with.

+Now I can't even read it.